pmocz/gpu-jax-profiling-demo/presentation.md

 ## TensorBoard/xprof

-* XProf (from OpenXLA) offers a number of tools to analyse and visualize the performance of your model across multiple devices.
+* XProf (from OpenXLA) offers a number of tools to analyse and visualize the performance of your model across multiple devices

-* TensorBoard is a suite of web applications for inspecting and understanding machine learning experimentation.
+* TensorBoard is a suite of web applications for inspecting and understanding machine learning experimentation

 ```console
 pip install tensorboard tensorboard-plugin-profile